 He went to Nazareth where he had been brought up.
 And on the Sabbath day, he went into the synagogue as was his custom.
 He stood up to read and the scroll of the prophet Isaiah was handed to him.

 Unrolling it, he found the place where it is written.
 We'll just pause here for a moment.
 Jesus returns home.
 And notice, by the way, that he goes to church regularly.
 A synagogue is his Jewish church.

-And verse 16 says he goes as was his custom.
-Not the Jewish custom, his custom, his habit, if you like.
+And verse 16 says, he goes, as was his custom.
+Not the Jewish custom.
+His custom.
+His habit, if you like.
 A habit that which we should have if we can, especially after COVID.

-[7:03] And so, well done for coming today, for making it your habit like Jesus.
+[7:04] And so well done for coming today, for making it your habit like Jesus.
 Even despite the heat.
 It's not too bad at the moment, actually.
 But also notice it says, Jesus found the place where it was written.

 You see, Jesus deliberately turns to that part of Isaiah, doesn't he?
 What he's about to read is very intentional.
 Verse 18.

 The spirit of the Lord is on me because he has anointed me to proclaim good news to the poor.

-He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord's favor.
+He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind.

-As you, I'm sure you've recognized that by now, it's from our first reading from Isaiah chapter 61, where the poor are described in terms of being prisoners or blind or oppressed.
+To set the oppressed free to proclaim the year of the Lord's favour.
+As you, I'm sure you've recognised it by now.
+It's from our first reading from Isaiah chapter 61.

-And the good news for the poor is described in terms of freedom for the prisoners, sight for the blind, freedom for the oppressed, which if you're in any of those situations is good news indeed, isn't it?
+Where the poor are described in terms of being prisoners or blind or oppressed.
+And the good news for the poor is described in terms of freedom for the prisoners.
+Sight for the blind.

-[8:10] And what stands behind it all, though, is that last line, the year of the Lord's favor.
-In the Old Testament, the year of the Lord's favor referred to the year of Jubilee, which took place in Israel every 50 years.
+[8:04] Freedom for the oppressed.
+Which, if you're in any of those situations, is good news indeed, isn't it?
+And what stands behind it all, though, is that last line.
+The year of the Lord's favour.

-And we read about it in Leviticus on the next slide, where God says to Israel, consecrate the 50th year every 50 years and proclaim liberty, or literally freedom, throughout the land to all its inhabitants.
+In the Old Testament, the year of the Lord's favour referred to the year of jubilee.
+Which took place in Israel every 50 years.
+And we read about it in Leviticus on the next slide.
+Where God says to Israel, And so the year of jubilee was a year of cancelled debt.

-It shall be a Jubilee for you.
-And so the year of Jubilee was a year of cancelled debt.
-You see, the poor in Israel would often have to sell themselves into slavery to cover costs, or they would have to sell their land to pay off any debts.
+You see, the poor in Israel would often have to sell themselves into slavery to cover costs.
+Or they would have to sell their land to pay off any debts.

-But every 50 years, the year of Jubilee, slaves were to be set free.
-Land was to be given back, all because debt was cancelled.
+But every 50 years, the year of jubilee, slaves were to be set free.
+Land was to be given back.
+All because debt was cancelled.